Jay Batlle

-A skilled chef as well as an artist, Batlle's layered compositions often incorporate images and text from the food section of publications such as the New Yorker and the New York Times or stationery from restaurants around the world, as well as fragments of recipes, sketches, photographs, and other found objects.
-The resulting works are often finished off with coffee grounds, wine, and other food stains.
+Batlle's works often incorporate images and text from the food section of publications such as The New Yorker and The New York Times, stationery from restaurants in different parts of the world, and fragments of recipes, sketches, photographs, and other found objects.
+He also incorporates coffee grounds, wine, and other food stains.

-The artist's work examines "the good life"—success, fortune, and sensual pleasure—and the gulf that exists between this idealized life and reality.
-His work asks whether the point of art is to reach a top socioeconomic rank or simply to provide ones livelihood.
-As he explains: “Even if it’s idealistic, or romantic, my work needs a pathos … an urgency, a problem.”
-For Batlle, this source is humanity’s futile aspirations to a life that we ultimately cannot attain, which he expresses in his work through recurring imagery of women, glamorous parties, luxury brands and products, alcohol, food, and money.

 Batlle’s work has been exhibited at galleries and museums including Metro Pictures, the Chelsea Museum, Exit Art, The Dorsky Gallery in New York City, the Ausstellungshalle Zeitgenössische Kunst in Münster, (Germany), the National Museum of Fine Arts, Santiago de Chile, and at the Museum of Liverpool, United Kingdom.
 He is represented by 1000eventi gallery in Milan, Italy and works with Nyehaus, in New York and Clages, in Cologne.